 One positive side effect of eliminating redundant data entry is increased accuracy, due to elimination of successive re-keying of data from one system to the next, which creates cumulative data errors.
-These errors then make it harder to link associated arrest and court disposition records.
+These errors then make it harder to link local records to state-level records when dispositions are finally reported at the close of the case.
 The net effect is that if the disposition records cannot be linked to arrest records at the state repository, the dispositions cannot be posted.
 When dispositions cannot be posted, they will not appear on rap sheets.